Yaverlandia: Palaeoecology

-The holotype of Yaverlandia presumably heralds from the Wessex Formation.
+Both specimens of Yaverlandia presumably herald from the Wessex Formation.
 Sedimentological data suggests that the depositional environment of the Wessex Formation was a floodplain intersected by fluvial (river) and lacustrine (lake) deposits.
 Water levels likely varied throughout the year, due to there being more evaporation than precipitation, though precipitation was regardless quite high.
-The Wessex seems to have regularly experienced extreme storms and periodic flood events, resulting in debris flows which would have deposited dead organisms in ponds.
-Burned plant and insect material and fusain suggests that the environment experienced frequent wildfires, stifling for the most part the dense growth of gymnosperms.
+The Wessex Formation seems to have regularly experienced extreme storms and periodic flood events, resulting in debris flows which would have deposited dead organisms in ponds.
+Burned plant and insect material and fusain suggest that the environment experienced frequent wildfires, stifling much of the dense growth of gymnosperms.
 Much of the flora of the formed of low ground cover, consisting primarily of pteridophytes, with occasional stands of conifers, cycads and the tree fern Tempskya.
 Most vertebrate material from the Wessex Formation originates from plant debris beds, resulting from the aforementioned flooding events.

-Aside from Yaverlandia, the dinosaur fauna of the Isle of Wight includes the theropods Aristosuchus, Calamospondylus, Ceratosuchops, Eotyrannus, Neovenator, Ornithodesmus, Riparovenator and Thecocoelurus, the sauropods Chondrosteosaurus, Eucamerotus and Ornithopsis, the thyreophorans Polacanthus and Vectipelta, and the ornithopods Brighstoneus, Comptonatus, Hypsilophodon, Iguanodon, Mantellisaurus, Valdosaurus and Vectidromeus.
+Aside from Yaverlandia, the dinosaur fauna of the Isle of Wight includes the theropods Aristosuchus, Calamospondylus, Ceratosuchops, Eotyrannus, Neovenator, Ornithodesmus, Riparovenator and Thecocoelurus, the sauropods Chondrosteosaurus, Eucamerotus and Ornithopsis, the thyreophorans Polacanthus and Vectipelta, and the ornithopods Brighstoneus, Comptonatus, Hypsilophodon, Iguanodon, Istiorachis, Mantellisaurus, Valdosaurus, and Vectidromeus.
 The pterosaur fauna of the Wessex Formation consists of Coloborhynchus, Caulkicephalus, Istiodactylus, Vectidraco, and Wightia; multiple unnamed pterosaur taxa, including a ctenochasmatid, are also known.
 Neosuchian crocodyliforms include Bernissartia, Koumpiodontosuchus and Vectisuchus.
 Limited evidence exists of elasmosaurids and leptocleidid plesiosaurs.
-The mammal fauna of the Wessex Formation includes the multituberculate Eobataar and the spalacotheriid Yaverlestes.
+The mammal fauna of the Wessex Formation includes the multituberculate Eobaatar and the spalacotheriid Yaverlestes.
 Albanerpetontid amphibians are represented by Wesserpeton.
 The fish fauna of the Wessex Formation, both bony and cartilaginous, is extensive, including hybodontiform and modern sharks (Selachii), pycnodontiforms, Lepidotes and Scheenstia.
 Invertebrates are represented by an assortment of non-biting midges, hymenopterans (wasps) including multiple parasitoid taxa, coleopterans (beetles), the avicularoid spider Cretamygale, and the ostracod Cypridea.